taylorpoe/framework-guides/timelines.md

 ## Adding an event

-Now that the simple animation is set up above, we need a way to trigger it.
-We will do this by adding a click event to `#foo` and injecting the `$timelines` object.
+Once a timeline is defined, event functions can access it by dependency injecting the `$timelines` object.
 This object exposes a `.get()` method for locating an animation and a `.start()` method for triggering it.

     events: {
         '#foo': {